epfl-lasa/lift_help_predictor/docs/parsing.md

 # Parsing

 ### Overview
+In order to extract only joint and object pose data in a convenient format for learning, the following are written to .csv files:
+* Optitrack marker poses
+* 3D Human joint positions

-In order to extract only joint and object pose data, [ROS bag](http://wiki.ros.org/Bags) files may be parsed into .csv files.
-As well, using the USB camera recording, human joint positions are retreieved using the [Lifting from the Deep](https://github.com/DenisTome/Lifting-from-the-Deep-release) algorithm.
+The Optitrack marker poses are retrieved directly from the [ROS bag](http://wiki.ros.org/Bags) file.
+3D human joint positions are calculated using [Lifting from the Deep](https://github.com/DenisTome/Lifting-from-the-Deep-release) algorithm, and the camera recording stored in the [ROS bag](http://wiki.ros.org/Bags) file.

 Files are retrieved from the ```data/bag``` directory, and stored in the ```data/csv``` directory.
 The current implementation creates a .csv file for each recording.